Zeugma440/atldotnet/README.md

 ## What is the roadmap of ATL.NET ?

-* Support for compressed streams (e.g. gzipped VGMs / GYMs, powerpacker'd MODs)
+* Support for gzipped GYM files
 * Support for other audiofile  formats : Speex, Theora, Audible
 * Connectors to __other library file formats__ (e.g. iTunes)